Privacy notice – Artemis Funds (Lux)

 Please note that a separate privacy notice is issued by Artemis Investment Management LLP and any holding company or subsidiary company (including but not limited to Artemis Fund Managers Limited) as defined in section 1159 of the Companies Act 2006; view the Artemis Investment Management LLP privacy notice.

-We are compelled to comply with all applicable laws and regulations relating to the processing of personal data and privacy, including relevant local data protection legislation and, from 25 May 2018, the EU’s General Data Protection Regulation (the “Data Protection Legislation”).
+We are compelled to comply with all applicable laws and regulations relating to the processing of personal data and privacy, including (but not limited to) relevant local data protection legislation and the EU’s General Data Protection Regulation (the “Data Protection Legislation”).

 We act as data controller in respect of the processing of the information we gather about you.